openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``toaster.bbclass``
 ===================

-The ``toaster`` class collects information about packages and images and sends them as events that the BitBake user interface can receive.
+The :ref:`toaster <ref-classes-toaster>` class collects information about packages and images and sends them as events that the BitBake user interface can receive.
 The class is enabled when the Toaster user interface is running.